Last updated: 04 March 2014

 The travel advice summary below is provided by the Foreign and Commonwealth Office in the UK.
 'We' refers to the Foreign and Commonwealth Office.
 For their full travel advice, visit www.gov.uk/foreign-travel-advice.

 Most visits to Argentina are trouble-free, but you should keep a close eye on your personal belongings in public places.

 There have been occasional Falklands-related protests against British interests in Argentina.
 You should avoid all protests and demonstrations.

-• You should take out comprehensive travel and medical insurance before travelling.
+Take out comprehensive travel and medical insurance before you travel.